DerGuru/The-Resonant/New Chapters/Part2/P2-05_Scouting_the_Mill.md

 Elyra hesitated, then stepped aside, allowing them entry into her shadowy domain.
 "Very well.
 But know this: the truth won't set you free.
 It will bind you in ways you cannot yet comprehend."

-As they crossed the threshold, Jason felt a shiver run down his spine—a premonition of the tumultuous journey ahead.
+As they crossed the threshold, Jason felt a shiver run down his spineâ€”a premonition of the tumultuous journey ahead.

 The room they entered was dimly lit, filled with the acrid smell of burnt paper and something metallic.
 The walls were lined with shelves crammed full of books, scrolls, and archaic devices that hummed with latent energy.